teddyzeenny/website/source/guides/ember-inspector/installation.md

 ### Mobile Development

-If you want to run the inspector with apps running on mobile devices, you can use the [Ember Cli Remote Inspector][ember-cli-remote-inspector] Ember CLI addon.
+If you want to run the inspector with apps running on mobile devices, you can use the [Ember Cli Remote Inspector][ember-cli-remote-inspector] addon.

 [ember-cli-remote-inspector]: https://github.com/joostdevries/ember-cli-remote-inspector